jriquelme/SemanticMergeGO/README.md

 ## Development notes

 The package smgo-cli has some integration tests.
-Those tests run against the installed binary (which should be in `$GOPATH/bin/smgo-cli`); therefore the package has to be installed before executing the tests.
+Those tests run against the binary in `$GOPATH/bin/smgo-cli`; therefore the package has to be installed before executing the tests.
 Additionally, the build tag *itest* is used to run the integration tests explicitly:

 ```bash
 $ go install ./...